web-design-and-development-at-tstc/wdd-raspberry-pi/ubuntu-server-macos.md

 - After it has run, type `sudo apt-get dist-upgrade -y` and hit Enter.

 - Next, we are going to set it, so our date and time are synchronized as opposed to having to manually set it in the future.
-To do this, run the command `sudo apt install chrony` When it is finished, it will tell you how much additional space will be taken up by the install and will ask if you want to continue.
-Type `Y` and hit Enter.
+To do this, run the command `sudo apt install chrony`.

 - After it has installed, run the command `systemctl status chronyd`  You should see output that shows that it is active.

-- To enable chrony to run upon boot, run the command `systemctl enable chrony`
+- To enable chrony to run upon boot, run the command `systemctl enable chrony`.

+- You will get the message `==== AUTHENTICATING FOR org.freedesktop.systemd1.reload-daemon ===` and that authentication is required to reload the systemd state.
+The command line will ask for your password.
+Enter your password (keeping in mind you won't see any characters on screen) and hit enter.
+You'll get the message `==== AUTHENTICATION COMPLETE ===`.

+- Next, you will get the message `==== AUTHENTICATING FOR org.freedesktop.systemd1.manage-unit-files ===` and that authentication is required to reload the systemd state.
+The command line will ask for your password.
+Enter your password (keeping in mind you won't see any characters on screen) and hit enter.
+You'll get the message `==== AUTHENTICATION COMPLETE ===`.

 - You can verify the system date and time by running the command `timedatectl`

-- After all of these have been run, you will need to reboot the Ubuntu Server.
-Type the comman `sudo shutdown –r now` to initiate the reboot.

-- Once it has come up, hit Enter and then enter the username, `ubuntu`, and hit Enter.
-Then enter your password and hit Enter.

 ## Change Hostname